glenkitchen/assembly/COMPONENTS.md

 - Browser/JSON

 # Themes TODO FROM HERE (Still Using Styled Components Theme with CSS)

+- Share the Material UI theme object with Material UI and styles.
+(2 POC) Not working because we dont know what theme variables are targeting which colors.
+Look at the documentation or source code to work this out

+Share the Styled Components theme object with styles and Material UI.

 - Avoid building a theme solution.
 Just use [Material UI](https://material-ui.com) theming.